mranahmd/nbow2-text-class/README.md

 > *Learning Word Importance with the Neural Bag-of-Words Model* by Sheikh Imran, Irina Illina, Dominique Fohr and Georges Linares.

 For a quick overview take a look at the [ipython notebook on RT task](https://github.com/mranahmd/nbow2-text-class/edit/master/src/rt_nbow2_visualization.ipynb).
-Some instructions are avialble below and source code
+Otherwise you can follow the instructions available below and the source code description available in the README in `src` directory.

 ---